Novel Foods Approval

 1. Novel Foods Approval - Not Novel Letter

 This is the simplest and most straightforward way of obtaining marketing authorisation for a food in the EU (Note: In some cases, this can be quite an involved process that needs careful thought and planning.).
-An executive summary is prepared by Dr John Wilkinson and submitted to the competent authority.
+An executive summary can be prepared by Dr. John Wilkinson Consultancy and submitted to the competent authority via a technical dossier.
+This often involves history of use searches.
 Should your product be considered "not novel", then you will be issued with a "not novel" letter and you are free to market your product across the EU member states.

 2. Novel Foods Approval - Substantial Equivalence applications

 This category was withdrawn from January 2018.
 Although substantial equivalence arguments to support "not novel" food decisions and also to assess whether a particular ingredient may require the submission of a novel food dossier or not.
 Please contact us for further information with regard to substantial equivalence and it use in novel food approvals.